 Tiles Are Best

 Keep the carpeting and the floor mats for the lounge and bedrooms.
 Tiles are the best flooring to have in your kitchen.
 Some are tempted to have a mat in there for comfort of standing but we don’t recommend it.
-As mats absorb moisture they grow bacteria; cleaning regularly won’t even prevent this.
+Mats absorb moisture they grow bacteria.
+Cleaning regularly won’t prevent this.

 Clean and Inspect Cabinets